 Industrial and Organizational Psychology Master's Degree

-The master's degree in psychology with an emphasis in industrial and organizational psychology (MIOP) is a terminal professional degree.
+The master's degree in psychology with an emphasis in industrial and organizational psychology is a terminal professional degree.
 The curriculum emphasizes the application of concepts and behavioral science methodologies to problems facing the human resource professional today.
 This is a hybrid program consisting of required on-campus summer courses (two weeks each summer for program years one and two), guided research, online course work and a practicum.

 Graduates will have developed and synthesized a portfolio of skills, including: